jmjf/to4ft/README.md

 - Does not format output.
 You've already configured your preferred style for your preferred code formatter (`@biomejs/biome`, `prettier`, something else).
 You need to format the code anyway so it matches your style.
 Why add the overhead of a formatter and format in a style you're going to reformat anyway?
 Write an npm script to generate and format generated code and lint-fix generated code (next point).

 - Writes a standard set of TypeBox imports to all output files.
-If your linter warns or errors on unused imports, run lint on the output directory with the fix option to strip unused imports.
-If your linter can't fix unused imports, consider getting a linter that can.
+If your linter warns or errors on unused imports, run lint with fix on the output directory to strip unused imports.
+If your linter can't fix simple, safe issues like this, consider getting a linter that can.

-Also see, `docs/AssumptionsRecommendations.md` for base assumptions and recommendations on how to build specs to get the most from this tool.
+Also see, `docs` for base assumptions and recommendations on how to build specs to get the most from this tool.

 ### In `oas2tb`

 - Convert items in `components` only.
-Items in paths/callbacks may be unnamed
+Items in paths/callbacks may be unnamed.
 - Convert `headers`, `parameters`, `requestBodies`, `responses`, and `schemas` only.
 Other items do not produce types
   - Currently, `requestBodies` handling is not working.
 Use `schemas` to define the request body.
   - Redocly's lint doesn't like my `headers` definitions.
 To be investigated.
 Use `parameters` to define whole header parameters for now.